Azure-Samples/LegacyDotNetAppMigrationWorkshop/OpenHack/openHack02.md

 ## Create a New App

-This is a new application.
-Not one of the sample applications.
+Create a new application of your choosing (.NET, Java, Python, etc.) instead of using one of the sample applications

 Application Requirements